ualberta-cmput301/ualberta-cmput301.github.io/content/general/help.md

 * eClass
 * Canvas University of Alberta (future)

-Additionally, you can submit assignments/projects/labs/participation on Github Classroom and Mentimeter, but do not use them to ask questions.
+Additionally, you can submit assignments/projects/labs/participation on GitHub Classroom and Mentimeter, but do not use them to ask questions.

 The instructor/TA are not responsible for and completely disown any unofficial communications.